it3xl/bash-git-credential-helper/README.md

     source <path-to>/git-cred.sh  init  arbitrary_word <remote-Git-repo-url>

 @ Usage
 1\.
-Do not relocate this file after the installation (otherwise repeat installation instructions).
+Do not relocate this file after the installation (otherwise repeat the installation instructions).
 2\.
-Provide the credential environment variables once before a remote Git usage (git fetch, push, pull, etc.).
+Provide the credential environment variables once before any remote Git usage (git fetch, push, pull, etc.).
 3\.
 For use in Jenkins.
 Use Credentials Binding Plugin (or others) to obtain credentials and hide them from any logging.

 @ Sample and Getting Started